Inca Trail 4 Days Trek / Machu Picchu Hiking Tours

-After you are finished, you will walk to the checkpoint of Machu Picchu, where you can get a stamp on your passport and store your bag if you so choose.
-Your guide will walk around the Machu Picchu complex with you for two hours teaching, and showing you about this amazing place.
-Once the tour is over, you will have time to continue on your own, or if you have previously arranged to hike Huayna Picchu, you will begin then.
-Around 1:30 p.m. you will depart from Machu Picchu and take the bus to Aguas Calientes for lunch, on your own.
-Your train out of Aguas Calientes will be at 2:55 p.m. or 4:45 p.m., depending on availability.
-You will return back to Ollantaytambo or Poroy station, and we will transfer you back to your hotel around 7 or 8 p.m.
+Once finished, you will walk to the checkpoint of Machu Picchu, here is possible store your bag if you so choose.
+Your guide will lead you around the Machu Picchu complex for two hours, teaching you about this marvelous place.
+Following the end of the tour, you will have time to continue on your own, or if you have previously arranged to hike Huayna Picchu, you will begin then.
+Around 1:30 p.m. you will depart from Machu Picchu, and take the bus to Aguas Calientes for lunch, on your own.
+Your train out of Aguas Calientes will be at 2:55 p.m. or 3:20 p.m., depending on availability.
+You will return to Ollantaytambo or Poroy station, and we will transfer you back to your hotel around 7 or 8 p.m.

 Walking Distance: 5 km

 - Professional Guides: All of our guides studied English and tourism at Cusco National University.
 They grew up in the Cusco region, and have a passion for teaching others about their heritage.
 They are fun yet professional and will ensure you are safe and happy.